• Skip to primary navigation

 • 1 tablespoon dried oregano

-• 3 tablespoon vegetable or corn oil
+• 3 tablespoons vegetable or corn oil

 • 1 teaspoon crushed red pepper